kprprivate/Lux-Valorant-Source/README.md

 ### Lux Color Bot README

 Welcome to the **Lux Color Bot**!
-Follow these steps to get the bot up and running on a Windows system.
+Follow these steps to get the bot up and running it.

 #### Installation